Stereotypes of East Asians in the United States: Food

 Food from Chinese restaurants in the United States is often claimed to be unsafe due to contamination of Chinese-imported food or the use of monosodium glutamate, the latter of which putatively causes a condition known as Chinese restaurant syndrome, and food scares in China often receive heightened attention in Western media.
-Chinese people are also stereotyped as eating bizarre animals such as dogs.
+Asians are also stereotyped as eating animals unusual for consumption in the US such as cats and dogs, or even stealing pets for consumption, despite the declining consumption in China.
 This notion was amplified during the COVID-19 pandemic, with US Senator John Cornyn characterizing the country in March 2020 as "a culture where people eat bats and snakes and dogs and things like that".